Skip to main content

 Your Organization

-Represents your business with logo, locations, and team info
+Represents your business with logo, locations, team languages, and hours of operation

 Example: An immigration attorney might have:

-• A Profile listing showing her law degree, bar admission, and languages she speaks
+• A Profile listing showing her law degree, bar admission, languages she speaks, and professional photo

-• An Organization listing for her law firm with the firm logo, office locations, and all staff languages
+• An Organization listing for her law firm with the firm logo, office locations, all staff languages, and hours of operation

 Comparison Table